OVERVIEW

 Missing Context: Users couldn't see what they didn't know, leaving blind spots.

-We replaced opaque scoring with transparent, actionable intelligence that empowers security teams to remediate risk proactively.
+We replaced opaque scoring with transparent, actionable intelligence that empowers security teams to remediate risk proactively

 This shift enabled security teams to track real progress over time, turning passive monitoring into active defense.